benztranwot/kanban-dashboard/README.md

 # trello-clone
-A simple clone of Trello with Drag and Drop API and localStorge integrated
+A simple web app with Drag and Drop API and localStorge integrated